enriquezrene/flyway/README.md

 mvn compile flyway:migrate -Dflyway.configFile=flyway-config.properties
 </pre>
-It will create a table an populate with 4 rows, the db configuration is in the flyway-config.properties file
+It will create a table an populate with 4 rows, the db configuration is in the flyway-config.properties file This approach could be useful in testing and production environments